Heart Arrhythmias: Symptoms and Consequences

 2. Keep a balanced diet

-This means to include plenty of fish, lean meats, nuts, omega 3 and 6 fatty acids, olive oil, fruits, vegetables, and more…
+Include plenty of fish, lean meats, nuts, omega 3 and 6 fatty acids, olive oil, fruits, vegetables, and more in your diet.

 3. Keep an eye on your cholesterol

-This is very basic, because you know that there is nothing worse than high cholesterol levels to damage the body’s veins and arteries.
+This is very basic because you know that high cholesterol levels damage the body’s veins and arteries.

-Between 7 and 8 hours a night is good for your health.
+Between 7 and 8 hours of sleep a night is good for your health.

 5. Get moderate but regular exercise

-Take good care of your emotional state, and try to reduce the pressures of your daily life along with your worries.
+Take good care of your emotional state and try to reduce the pressures of your daily life along with your worries.
 Say yes to a healthy lifestyle where you can enjoy time with your friends, family, and all the small things in life.
-Your heart will thank you!
+Your heart will thank you for it!